OKDP/okdp-sandbox/docs/dns-configuration.md

 #### Windows
 - Ensure the Kind cluster is running: `kind get clusters`
-- Check that port 53 is properly mapped: `docker ps | grep okdp-sandbox`
+- Check that port 53 is properly mapped: `docker ps | findstr okdp-sandbox`
-- Verify the DNS service is running in the cluster: `kubectl get svc -A | grep dns`
+- Verify the DNS service is running in the cluster: `kubectl get svc -A | findstr dns`

 ### DNS Resolution Still Not Working
 - Clear DNS cache: